vanderhammer91/ft_transcendence_pong/README.md

 WIP: Aesthetics/additional features.

-#//Running the React application.
+##To run (inside project folder):

-To run (inside project folder):
+#Running the React application:

 1.npm install

 2.npm start

-#//Running the Server to host gamestate:
+#Running the Server to host gamestate:

 In another terminal (also inside project folder):